-Now that we know the received signal power, let’s switch to looking at the received noise, since we need both to calculate SNR after all.
+Now that we know the received signal power, let’s change topic to received noise, since we need both to calculate SNR after all.
 We can find received noise with a similar style power budget.

 Now is a good time to talk about where noise enters our comms link.
 Answer: At the receiver!
 The signal is not corrupted with noise until we go to receive it.
-This is extremely important to understand, many students don’t quite internalize it, and end up making a foolish error as a result.
-There is not noise floating around us in the air, the noise comes from the fact that our receiver has an amplifier and other electronics that are not perfect and not at 0 degrees kelvin.
+It is extremely important to understand this fact!
+Many students don’t quite internalize it, and they end up making a foolish error as a result.
+There is not noise floating around us in the air.
+The noise comes from the fact that our receiver has an amplifier and other electronics that are not perfect and not at 0 degrees Kelvin (K).